Table Of Content

 Can I Send a Legal Notice for the Non-Payment of Gratuity?

-Yes!
-A Legal Notice is one of the most effective tools to demand what’s rightfully yours.
-It serves as a formal intimation to your Employer, stating that they must pay your gratuity within a specified time, failing which legal action will follow.
+Yes β a legal notice is one of the most effective tools to demand what’s rightfully yours.
+It’s a formal intimation to your employer that they must pay your gratuity within a set time, failing which you’ll pursue legal action.

-How to send a Legal Notice for Non-Payment of Gratuity to the Employer?
+How to send a Legal Notice for non-payment of gratuity?

 Also Read; Legal Notice for Recovery of Money